Harshit-Verma-Official/UNIQUE-ID-CARD-GENERATOR-WITH-QR-CODE/README.md

 # UNIQUE-ID-CARD-GENERATOR-WITH-QR-CODE
-    UNIQUE ID CARD GENERATOR WITH QR CODE IN PYTHON 3 AND PYQT5
+   UNIQUE ID CARD GENERATOR WITH QR CODE IN PYTHON 3 AND PYQT5.
+The QR Code is truly Scannable contains Full Name, Company Name and UID.

+# Usage

+   - Download or Clone this Repository.
+   - Run MainModule.py.
+   - Enter all details and select image of user.
+   - Click on Generate button.

+# Credits

+   - Created by Harshit Verma.